5.2 Youth participation in representative democracy

 The age limit giving the right to vote in all elections and referenda is set at 18 years.
 There is no other special legislation for any specific group.

-There are no exact statistics about the turnout of young people in the elections and not many studies deal with this subject in detail.
-Czech voting and statistical legislation does not allow the age of the voters to be collected centrally.
+There are no exact statistics about the turnout of young people in elections and not many studies deal with this subject in detail.
+Czech voting and statistical legislation do not allow the age of the voters to be collected centrally.
 However, thanks to the data collected through surveys it is clear that youth participation (of those aged 18-29) in elections is lower (47-52%) compared to the general population (58-64.5%).

 The reasons young people give are also different from the general population: (in order of importance)